micans/pick/README.md

 - Select columns
 - Change columns (using computation and string operations)
 - Combine columns into new columns (using computation and string operations)
-- Filter rows on boolean clauses computed on columns
+- Filter (or fork) rows on boolean clauses computed on columns
 - Select multiple columns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression
+- Write/demux rows to different files based on (computed) labels in columns

 There is no downside, except, as ever, it comes with its own syntax for computation.
 For plain column selection and row filtering this syntax is not needed though;